ChapelR/harlowe-audio/docs/README.md

 ## Load Screen

 This library adds a loading screen to Harlowe that is superficially similar to SugarCube's.
-You can use this load screen for other things too, if you want.
+You can use this load screen by calling the `A.preload()` method after defining some tracks.
+You can potentially use it for other things too, if you want.
 Show it by calling `A.loadScreen.show()`, and get rid of it with `A.loadScreen.dismiss()`.
-That's all there really is to it.
+That's really all there is to it.

 # Detailed Examples